andreas-schroeder/kafka-health-check/README.md

 * inserting a message in a dedicated health check topic and waiting for it to become available on the consumer side,
 * checking whether the broker is in the in-sync replica set for all partitions it replicates,
-* checking whether under-repicated partitions exist, and
+* checking whether under-replicated partitions or out-of-sync replicas exist,
-* checking whether offline partitions exist.
+* checking whether offline partitions exist, and
+* checking whether the metadata of the cluster and the ZooKeeper metadata are consistent with each other.

 ## Status
 [![Build Status](https://travis-ci.org/andreas-schroeder/kafka-health-check.svg?branch=master)](https://travis-ci.org/andreas-schroeder/kafka-health-check)